 top of page

-Chi is from the Karen hill tribe.
+Chi is from the Karen hill tribe and more specifically from the White Karen group.

 He was born in a tiny village on the banks of the Salawin river that delimits the border between Thailand and Myanmar in Mae Sariang District.